TWC Karamea-0163.jpg

 Ōpārara Arch, Karamea

-The Ōpārara Arch – New Zealand's largest and most spectacular limestone formation – is a short drive and an easy walk from Karamea.
+The Ōpārara Arch – New Zealand's largest and most spectacular limestone formation – is a short drive from Karamea followed by an easy walk.

 Staying over in Karamea